Our Commitments and Values

 We believe our vision is shared across Dartmouth, if not all communities worldwide.
 In an ideal world, all citizens are physically and socially active, lead healthy, happy lives, and feel a strong sense of belonging in their community.

 To put it simply, our core value at the Zatzman Sportsplex is people.
-To break it down, these four beliefs are the cornerstones of the facility’s culture and how we operate:
+These four beliefs are the cornerstones of the facility’s culture and how we operate:

 Relationships – Mom said it first, but we keep it close to our hearts: Treat people how you want to be treated.
 We strive to provide all our community with the supports they need and to react to situations with kindness at the forefront.
 We want our users to feel welcome and valued, always.